gbarillot/blog/source/articles/2022-05-05-rails-vite-vue-3-pina-starter-pack.html.markdown

 - vue
 ---

-A blog post I published in 2017 about [how to organize your vue files in a Rails project](https://guillaume.barillot.me/2017/12/02/how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack/), ended with those words: "The Web has not been built for SPA's, neither browsers were.
-Simple things in the "old world" may become quite tricky very fast".
-Not only this remains true, but I should also add "Rails has not been built for SPA's neither".
-Let's face it, there is an initial plumbing phase where you have to setup all the basics if you want to use Rails + Vue & friends, and that's a real pain.
+Let's face it, if you start a new Rails + Vue project you'll have to face an initial plumbing phase only to setup all the basic stuff.
+That's usually not the most pleasant part... but I have a some good news: I did the boring work for you :-).

-Having built and deploy two fairly large apps (>34K LOC) using the opinions and tools exposed in the [previous blog post](https://guillaume.barillot.me/2017/12/02/how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack/), I wanted to upgrade the whole stack up to 2022 standards and wrote a new starter pack you can find here: [https://github.com/gbarillot/rails-vue-demo-app](https://github.com/gbarillot/rails-vue-demo-app).
+Having built and deployed two fairly large apps (>34K LOC) using the opinions and tools exposed in a [previous blog post](https://guillaume.barillot.me/2017/12/02/how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack/), it was time to upgrade the whole stack up to 2022 standards and I wrote a new starter pack you can find here: [https://github.com/gbarillot/rails-vue-demo-app](https://github.com/gbarillot/rails-vue-demo-app).

 ## What you'll get in the demo app
 - Vite integration inside Rails through the Vite-Ruby gem